You create farms using the Farms page.

 If the image for this farm has applications that require opening special ports, you might need to modify this farm's associated Network Security Group (NSG) in Microsoft Azure.
 For details about the NSG, see About Network Security Groups and Your Farms.

-If you specified NSX Cloud management for this farm, you can use your NSX Cloud environment's Service Manager (CSM) to see that the farm's server VMs are managed in NSX Cloud.
-Log in to your environment's CSM and navigate to Managed for the server instances, you can start implementing NSX policies on them..
+If you specified NSX Cloud management for this farm, you can use your NSX Cloud environment's Service Manager (CSM) to see that the farm's VMs are managed in NSX Cloud.
+Log in to your environment's CSM and navigate to Managed for the farm's VMs, you can start implementing NSX policies on them..
 When that Instances page shows a status of